From 8 Weeks to Operational Deployment: Training Your SAR Dog

 A. Name → Orientation → Reward

-- The moment they flick their eyes toward you → mark (“Yes!”)
+The moment they flick their eyes toward you, mark it with “Yes!”

 Criteria to progress: